HUNIECAM STUDIO Review

 Where freemium titles are evil in their calculated addictiveness, HUNIECAM is harmlessly fleeting.
-It’s too outrageously left field in its crassness to successfully lampoon the tycoon genre’s image and too barebones in its scope to make a point about the insidious nature of freemium.
+For many, they may prefer to get the real thing from Scarlett Jones or other stars, as this is too outrageously left field in its crassness to successfully lampoon the tycoon genre’s image and too barebones in its scope to make a point about the insidious nature of freemium.
 HUNIECAM STUDIO was a brave departure for Huniepot, but it was ultimately a gamble that failed to deliver the punch of their previous work.
 Take the money you’d spend on this and buy a Brazzers subscription instead.

 Verdict: Do Not Recommend

 Reviewed on PC